Substance Use Disorder

 The problems of substance-use disorder, unemployment, and food insecurity are often inter-related.
 At the Westminster Rescue Mission, so too, are the solutions.
 There is a path forward that can address the capacity constraints currently experienced in Carroll County.

-It’s for this reason, since our inception in 1968, Maryland has come to rely on the services provided by the Westminster Rescue Mission, through its Addiction Healing Center (treatment services for men and women), Food Program (on-campus food pantry and the county’s food distribution hub), and the Mission Marketplace (providing essential, gently used goods for those in need).
-Although the Mission’s three service branches each offer benefits to the community in and of themselves, they also complement one another, enhancing the impact of each program area.
+It’s for this reason, since our inception in 1968, Maryland has come to rely on the services provided by the Westminster Rescue Mission, through its Addiction Healing Center and Mission Food Program.
+Although the Mission’s two service branches each offer benefits to the community in and of themselves, they also complement one another, enhancing the impact of each program area.

 Carroll County overdoses, fatalities increase in April as 2021 continues to outpace 2020